discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 I explained this in a bit more detail in issue [#1290](https://github.com/DV8FromTheWorld/JDA/issues/1290)

+To make chunking a little more efficient, you can additionally enable the `GatewayIntent.GUILD_PRESENCES`.
+This will load all online members for each guild directly, instead of relying on additional member chunk requests, which can be a significant boost to reduce startup time and potentially reduce these warnings.

 ### Encountered 429 or Encountered global rate limit

 When the internal jda rate-limiter fails to predict a rate limit bucket the HTTP response is `429: TOO MANY REQUESTS`.
 This means the request has to be retried.
 If you see this a lot (many times per minute), then JDA might have an issue with the rate limit handling of that route.
 If you use `setRelativeRateLimit(false)` it could also mean that your clock is not properly synchronizing with NTP.